Max Sandlin: Congress

+Consensus building

 Sandlin was known as a consensus builder, and The Almanac of American Politics noted that he had a "...moderate voting record that straddles Democratic wings."

 The Democratic Caucus and leadership often called upon Sandlin's coalition-building skills and U.S. Rep. George Miller (D-CA) noted "We've always looked for a way to build that bridge [between liberals and centrists].
 He [Sandlin] certainly has that talent."

 The Austin American-Statesman added that "Sandlin's a versatile campaigner, equally at home with Unitarians as he is in a roomful of good ol' boys."

+Redistricting and defeat

 Sandlin was a primary target of the Republican 2003 re-redistricting process orchestrated by then-House Majority Leader Tom DeLay (R-TX).
 Sandlin's district was made significantly more urban and Republican than its predecessor.
 Sandlin denounced the reconfiguring of his district, calling it an illegal and unconstitutional effort to dilute and eliminate the voices of rural and minority voters.
 Sandlin lost to former district judge Louie Gohmert in a massive landslide, taking only 39 percent of the vote.
 Three other members of the so-called "Texas Five" were also defeated after their districts were radically altered.
 No Democrat has garnered more than 35 percent of the vote since Sandlin left office.

 Private life

 Sandlin is currently a partner and co-chairman of Mercury, a public strategy firm.

 Sandlin is a former youth baseball, basketball, and softball coach.
-He is the father of five children, has three grandchildren, and is married to former U.S. Representative Stephanie Herseth Sandlin (D-SD).
+He is the father of five children, has three grandchildren, and is married to former U.S. Representative Stephanie Herseth Sandlin (D-SD), who is currently the president of Augustana University.